Longitudinal and Life Course Studies International Journal

-Longitudinal and Life Course Studies (LLCS), published by Bristol University Press, invites applications for the role of Section Editor - Study Profiles.
+Longitudinal and Life Course Studies (LLCS), published by Bristol University Press, invites applications for the role of Section Editor, Health and Population Sciences.

 Our section editors are a vital part of the editorial management team, helping to shape the journal’s focus, impact and high editorial standards.
-Section Editors set the aims and scope of the section, identifying emerging topics and research; promote the section and encourage submissions and special issues; oversee peer review and make recommendations on manuscripts; and participate in editorial team meetings twice a year (one online and one in person at the SLLS Conference, where possible).
+Section Editors: set the aims and scope of the section, identifying emerging topics and research; promote the section and encourage submissions and special issues; oversee peer review and make recommendations on manuscripts; and participate in editorial team meetings twice a year.

 Who we are looking for

-We seek a proactive and well-networked individual to be our next Study Profiles Section Editor.
+We seek a proactive and well-networked individual to be our next Health and Population Sciences Section Editor.
 You will have a good understanding of the field as well as an interest in identifying topics of interest.
-You will also be active in reaching out to scholars to encourage them to write Study Profiles to bring these longitudinal studies to greater notice.
-You will also help manage the peer review for any Study Profiles articles that are submitted to the journal.
-We are particularly interested in novel ideas for the Study Profiles that can help us stand out from other journals who publish similar profiles.
-Applicants should have:
+You will also be active in reaching out to scholars to encourage them to write articles.
+You will help manage the peer review for any relevant articles that are submitted to the journal, supported by a small team of Associate Editors.

-- Demonstrated history of peer-reviewed publications in leading scholarly journals.
+- Demonstrated history of peer-reviewed publications in leading scholarly journals in topics relevant to Health and Population Sciences.

 - Editorial experience, including extensive experience of refereeing for a range of journals.